kred/hiraco/algorithm.md

 1. **Raw Payload Ingestion & Payload Bounding**: Identify the `.ORF` payload as an OM-3 High Resolution structure.
 We extract proprietary Internal Blocks from the MakerNote (specifically Block 1 for physical geometry bounding and Block 3 for spatial multi-shot guidance matrices) to perfectly align and guide the high-resolution extraction extraction.
 2. **Pedestal Management (Black Level)**: We mathematically normalize the camera's baseline absolute black (e.g. `1020` pedestal) to `0`.
 This zero-bound state is mandatory for spatial transformation algorithms which would otherwise calculate harsh artifacts around the mathematical offsets.
-3. **Deconvolution (Optical Base Recovery)**: Because 8+ physical sub-frames inevitably undergo sensor-shift overlap, lens diffraction, and micro-vibrations, the intrinsic image is mathematically blurred.
-We utilize `FFTW` (Fast Fourier Transform) to apply a Wiener Deconvolution filter that acts as the inverse of the assumed Point Spread Function (PSF), reassigning scattered photon limits to their origin points.
+3. **Experimental Deconvolution (Optical Base Recovery)**: Because 8+ physical sub-frames inevitably undergo sensor-shift overlap, lens diffraction, and micro-vibrations, the intrinsic image is mathematically blurred.
+We utilize `FFTW` (Fast Fourier Transform) to apply an optional Wiener Deconvolution filter that acts as the inverse of the assumed Point Spread Function (PSF). *Note: This stage is disabled by default, as global frequency-domain recovery can heavily amplify microscopic CFA tracking and sub-pixel edge alignment errors, resulting in high-frequency "maze" or "zipper" checkerboard artifacts on complex textures.*
 4. **Multi-Scale À Trous Wavelet Enhancement**: High-frequency textures and micro-contrast are lifted using non-decimated "à trous" wavelet passes.
 This algorithm dynamically boosts micro-edges at specific structural bounds without destructively amplifying raw noise blocks.
 5. **Restoration & Packaging**: The pedestal is re-added, returning the array to physically accurate sensor geometry.
 The buffer is then packaged directly into an Adobe Linear RGB Matrix (with perfectly mirrored color-channel coefficients via `CameraNeutral` definitions to avoid extreme color-casts), making it highly robust for immediate processing in software like Lightroom and DxO.